 Finally, a printer that doesn't print useless parts 😂

-Finally, a 3D printer that produces something you can actually eat, instead of those plastic keychains you pile up in a drawer.
-Of course, don't expect to print a full cup of coffee.
-The Cocoa Press lets you create small figures, letters, or geometric shapes out of chocolate, perfect for decorating cakes or pretending you're a high-end pastry chef.
-The only risk: that you eat the filament before the print is finished.
+Finally, a 3D printer that produces something you can actually eat, instead of those plastic keychains you accumulate in a drawer.
+Of course, don't expect to print a whole coffee cup.
+The Cocoa Press allows you to create small figures, letters, or geometric shapes out of chocolate, perfect for decorating cakes or for pretending you're a high-end pastry chef.
+The only risk: that you eat the filament before finishing the print.